shaksternano/Pin-Bot/README.md

 }
 ```

-4. Run the bot's JAR file by either double-clicking it or running `java -jar pin-bot-VERSION.jar` in the command line, replacing `VERSION` with the version of the bot.
+4. Run the bot's JAR file by running `java -jar pin-bot-VERSION.jar` in the command line, replacing `VERSION` with the version of the bot.

 ## Usage